 Period: Early 1900s Western Life

-The resident bobcat watches you curiously while river otters splash nearby.
-Birds of prey demonstrations happen throughout the day.
+Then you walk from the ranch directly into wildlife habitats.
+The resident bobcat watches curiously while river otters splash nearby, and birds of prey demonstrations happen throughout the day.
+Nature trails teach you about forest succession and prescribed burning techniques.

 6. Old World Wisconsin, Eagle, Wisconsin